Canon STM vs USM Lens- Differences & Which is Best?

 The STM is the acronym for Stepper Motor, and USM stands for Ultrasonic Motor.

-A stepper motor is used inside a Canon STM lens for autofocusing.
+A Canon STM lens use a stepper motor for autofocusing.
 The Canon USM lens uses an Ultrasonic motor for autofocusing.

 2. Noise Factor

 The USM lenses from Canon produce slight noise during the autofocusing.
 Canon has solved this noise issue with the help of the stepper motor in their STM lenses.

 The noise in the USM lens is due to the quick movement of lens elements inside.
 So, if you are looking for a lens that doesn’t make much noise during autofocusing, then go for an STM lens.